cezarypiatek/cezarypiatek.github.io/src/content/post/methods-with-special-signature/index.md

 int y = point.Item2;
 ```

-This syntax allows also for switching values of two variables without the need for explicit declaration of third variable:
+This syntax allows also for switching values of two variables without the need for an explicit declaration of the third variable:

 ```cs
 int x = 5, y = 7;